What is a floating gate transistor (FGT)?

-A floating gate transistor (FGT) is a complementary metal-oxide semiconductor (CMOS) technology capable of holding an electrical charge in a memory device that is used to store data.
+A floating gate transistor (FGT), also known as a floating gate MOSFET, is a complementary metal-oxide semiconductor (CMOS) technology capable of holding an electrical charge in a memory device that is used to store data.

 How floating gate transistors work

 Flash memory works by adding (charging) or removing (discharging) electrons to and from a floating gate.
 A bit's 0 or 1 state depends upon whether or not the floating gate is charged or uncharged.
-When electrons are present on the floating gate, current can't flow through the transistor and the bit state is 0.
-This is the normal state for a floating gate transistor, when a bit is programmed.
-When electrons are removed from the floating gate, current is allowed to flow and the bit state is 1.
+When electrons are present on the floating gate, current can't flow through the transistor, and the bit state is 0.
+This is the normal state for a floating gate transistor when a bit is programmed.
+When electrons are removed from the floating gate, the current is enabled to flow, and the bit state is 1.

 The oxide layer that surrounds the floating gate keeps the electrons trapped, whether or not the flash device has power, enabling persistent storage of data bits.